top of page

 Final Thoughts on Port Barton (Itaytay) Beach

-A highlight of our time was spent on the Port Barton’s boat tour which leaves from Port Barton Beach.
-If you would like to learn more, check out our blog all about our time on board.
+A highlight of our time was spent on the Port Barton’s island hopping tour which leaves from Port Barton Beach.
+We would highly recommend joining the boat tour for the day as it was one of our Palawan highlights.

 Cloudy Day at Port Barton Beach